mzh2025/mzh2025.github.io/_pages/about.md

 # 🧑‍💻 About Me
 Hi, this is mz's personal Homepage.
 I am currently pursuing the Ph.D. degree in the Department of Electrical and Electronic Engineering, The Hong Kong Polytechnic University.
+In my spare time, I enjoy swimming and hiking.

 # 🎓 Educations
 - **Ph.D. in Electrical Engineering** <code>2024.09 - 2027.08 (Expected)</code>